Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/Lesson6.md

 #### Implementation Notes

-This core component of this pattern a single class - a __*facade class*__ - which provides simplified methods required by client and which delegates calls to methods of existing system classes.
+This core component of this pattern a single class - __*the facade class*__ - which provides simplified methods required by client and which delegates calls to methods of existing system classes.

 The facade class is a *wrapper* that contains a set of members that are easily understood and simple to use.
 Members access the subsystem on behalf of the facade client, hiding the implementation details of the subsystem.

-This minimize dependencies on a subsystem by offloading work to the Facade object.
+This minimize dependencies on a subsystem by offloading work to the Facade object, which provides a single, simplified interface to the more general facilities of the subsystem.

 To implement `Facade`:
 1. **Identify target system(s)** whose functionality you seek to simplify.